<--Previous Review Click Here to Return to Index of Reviews

 "Nothin'.
 Sign here, please."

-(Robert Blake as an Arizona motorcycle cop,
+(Robert Blake as an Arizona motorcycle cop, as he tickets a truck driver, in Electra Glide in Blue.)

-The cover painting for this book -- especially without the huge sight-ring that is not part of the original painting; Baen Books has a terrible record with regard to cover art and treatment of same -- is one of the most striking i have ever seen illustrating a war story, either "real" or sf war.
+Painting is one of the most striking i have ever seen illustrating a war story, either "real" or sf war.

 Simply, almost crudely, rendered, showing the cruelly stressed soldier trying to shield the child's body from the blast with his own; on his face the expression almost of a suffering Christ, his eyes fixed in the "thousand yard stare" of what earlier generations called "shell shock" or "combat fatigue" (and God damn George S. Patton to hell), still out there on the front, fighting for what he himself may have almost forgotten...
 Right there, on that anonymous grunt's face and in his actions, is the theme of sacrifice and damnation and redemption that Drake is playing on in his text.
 (One suspects that the artist himself may well have "seen the elephant".)